How to Get 360 Waves – A Step by Step Guide to Getting Deep Waves

-The easiest way to know whether you have straight, wavy, curly, or coily hair type is to use the Andre Walker Hair Typing System.
+The easiest way to know whether you have straight, wavy, curly, or coily hair type is check our infographic below.

 You are lucky if you have a hair type that holds an “S” shape.

-This makes 3a, 3b, 4a, and 4b the best hair types for 360 waves.
-If you want to know how hard it will be for you, check how far you are from type 3a.
+This makes curly and kinky the best hair types for 360 waves.
+If you want to know how hard it will be for you.

 While it might be slightly hard for those with 2c, it will be hardest for those with 1a.